wekan/wekan/SECURITY.md

 ## Which domains are in scope?

-No any public domains, because all those are donated to Wekan Open Source project, and we don't have any permissions to do security scans on those donated servers.
+No public domains, because all those are donated to Wekan Open Source project, and we don't have any permissions to do security scans on those donated servers.

 Please don't perform research that could impact other users.
 Secondly, please keep